 Keep in mind that this will vary depending on complexity and cooperation level by the parties.

-If you and your ex-spouse would like to begin working with us, we would ask each of you to take the following two steps:
+If you and your ex-spouse would like to begin working with us, we would ask you to complete the Intake Form below.

-It will take you less than 10 minutes to complete the intake form and the information you provide will not be shared with anyone outside of our office.
-This is our way of beginning to learn more about your situation including a high level overview of the issue(s) you'd like to revisit.
+The information you provide will not be shared with anyone outside of our office.
+This is our way of beginning to learn at a high level, an overview of the issue(s) you'd like to revisit.

 Once both of you have signed the Hourly Agreement to Mediate, we'll be in touch to let you know what information we need from each of you and/or some prospective dates/times to schedule your session.

 Mediation sessions take place via phone and our easy-to-use online meeting software.
 Sessions are held weekdays during normal business hours.
 Some evening appointments are available if you live on the east coast or in the mid-west.